amab8901/printc/README.md

 If you want to debug, you're normally forced to choose between writing long boilerplate (`println!`) and having messy output that requires more effort to visually navigate (`dbg!`).
 The ability to produce clean output from clean input allows you to analyze your code more easily and learn faster.

 ### Long motivation:
-If we want to debug code, we have the following options available:
+If we want to debug code, [the Standard Library](https://doc.rust-lang.org/std/) offers the following options:
 * `dbg!`
 * `println!`
 * `print!`